 Even the smoothest divorce is a slow, wrenching, emotionally draining process.
-Couple that with the fact that most middle age divorcees haven’t been on a date in years, maybe decades.
-It’s no wonder the question “am I ready to start dating” causes so much angst?
+Coupled with the fact that most middle age divorcees haven’t been on a date in years, it’s no wonder the question “am I ready to start dating” causes so much angst?
 It’s a question I often get from my friends and clients.
-In this article I will try to offer a few observations and guidelines to help you reach your decision.
+In this article I will try to offer a few observations and guidelines to help with your decision.

 To start, I may be a traditionalist, but dating is a means to experiencing relationships (one at a time hopefully) and ultimately finding a long-term partner.
 So ask yourself a more significant question, one that requires a bit more introspection.
 Am I ready for new a relationship?